afsenovilla/YOTO-json-extractor/README.md

 ![Code Size](https://img.shields.io/github/languages/code-size/afsenovilla/YOTO-json-extractor) ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg) ![Python 3.8+](https://img.shields.io/badge/python-3.8%2B-blue.svg)

 **YOTO JSON Extractor** is a Python-based tool that helps you download and process JSON data from Yoto URLs.
-It extracts audio files and images, organizes them into folders, and embeds metadata into audio files for easier management of Yoto card content.
+It extracts and compress audio files and images, and embeds metadata into audio files for easier management of Yoto card content.

 ---

 ## ✨ Features

-- **Extracts JSON**: Downloads and processes JSON from multiple Yoto URLs at once.
+- **Extracts JSON**: Downloads and processes information from multiple Yoto URLs at once.
 - **Audio and Image Downloading**: Downloads audio files (AAC/MP3) and their associated images.
-- **Metadata Embedding**: Automatically embeds metadata such as title, album, artist, genre, and year into audio files.
+- **Metadata Embedding**: Automatically embeds metadata such as title, track, album, artist and genre into audio files.
-- **Automated Folder Management**: Organizes downloaded files into respective folders for audio and images.
+- **Automated Management**: Organizes downloaded cards into respective compressed folders with audio and images.
-- **Automatic Cleanup**: Deletes the JSON file after the extraction process.
+- **Automatic Cleanup**: Deletes the folders and JSON files after the extraction process.

 ---